Shop Subscribe

 5. Reduce Visual Stimulation

-Reduce the amount of visual stimulation in the class.
-Keep supplies behind closed cabinets or consider using simple curtain or fabric panels to cover shelves.
+Reduce visual stimulation in the classroom.
+Keep supplies behind closed cabinets, or use simple curtains or fabric panels to cover shelves.
 Limit the amount of artwork on the walls or suspended from the ceiling.

 6. Consider Adding Adapted Seating

-Make sure the work space is stable and accessible.
-Use adapted desks/seating as needed.
-To keep items in place use a non-skid pad under the student’s work surface.
+Make sure the workspace is stable and accessible.
+Use adapted desks and seating as needed.
+To keep items in place, use a non-skid pad under the student’s work surface.

 7. Use Images to Supplement Instruction

 A picture IS worth a thousand words!
-Use simple pictures or icons to supplement your art classroom rules, simple step by step directions etc. Make sure any child that is non-verbal has the ability to communicate basic needs.
-(Help me, I need to use the bathroom, I am thirsty etc.).
+Use simple pictures or icons, along with step-by-step directions, to supplement your art classroom rules.
+Make sure any non-verbal child can communicate basic needs.

 Art is Important for All Students